satvikreddy/code-leveling/app/learn/design-patterns-using-typescript/2-builder/content/readme.md

 - [builder-usage.ts](builder-usage.ts) – the same examples with the builder
 - [schema-builder.ts](schema-builder.ts) – implementation of the builder

+The implementation might look confusing but the benefit is the simplicity in usage, which will be far more frequent.

 ## Compare

 [usage.ts](usage.ts) vs [builder-usage.ts](builder-usage.ts)